Sernior/fairness/README.md

 ## Contributing

-If you encounter any issues or would like to suggest new features, please don't hesitate to open an issue or get in touch with me at federignoli@hotmail.it.<br/>
+If you encounter any issues or would like to suggest new features, please don't hesitate to open an issue or get in touch at federignoli@hotmail.it.<br/>
 Contributions are also welcome!
 Feel free to open pull requests to the main repository and assign me as a reviewer – I'll be sure to review them.
 Your help is greatly appreciated!

 ## License